 The EA are aware that three applications for registration of small sections of the river bank have been submitted by local river users in recent months and plan to submit objections in respect of these applications once we are consulted by HM Land Registry.

-Civil trespass proceedings: On Wednesday 19 April, the EA served possession proceedings to the riverbed, which the Environment Agency has registered title to between Sunbury Lock and Cherry Orchard Road West Molesey, and all boats found to be moored over the riverbed in that location at that time.
-This is currently listed for a court hearing on 31 October 2023.
+On Wednesday 19 April 2023, the Environment Agency served possession proceedings to the riverbed, which the Environment Agency has registered title to between Sunbury Lock and Cherry Orchard Road West Molesey, and all boats found to be moored over the riverbed in that location at that time.
+This was heard in court at the end of October 2023.
+The outcome of that hearing has now been published, see: Judge rules against boat-owners flouting Thames mooring rules (April 2024) - Environment Agency took boaters to court over illegal occupation of public riverbank for several years.

 The council is aware of the issues at this stretch of the Thames in Molesey and is working with partners to secure a long-term solution to this area: